C++ and C for Python¶

 |

-Function and Property¶
+Function and Property#

-Let’s use the Grid class as an example to demonstrate how to expose functions and properties.
-We have a constructor:
+class as an example to demonstrate how to

 .def